zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 PThreadFS works by replacing Emscripten's file system API with a new API that proxies all file system operations to a dedicated pthread.
 This dedicated thread maintains a virtual file system that can use different APIs as backend (very similar to the way Emscripten's VFS is designed).
 In particular, PThreadFS comes with built-in support for asynchronous backends such as [OPFS Access Handles](https://docs.google.com/document/d/121OZpRk7bKSF7qU3kQLqAEUVSNxqREnE98malHYwWec/edit#heading=h.gj2fudnvy982).
 Although the underlying storage API is asynchronous, PThreadFS makes it appear synchronous to the C++ application.

-If OPFS Access Handles are not available, PThreadFS will attempt to use the [Storage Foundation API](https://github.com/WICG/storage-foundation-api-explainer).
-As a last fallback, Emscripten's MEMFS in-memory file system is used.
+If OPFS Access Handles are not available, PThreadFS will use an in-memory file system.

 The code is still prototype quality and **should not be used in a production environment** for the time being.

 ## Enable OPFS Access Handles in Chrome

-OPFS Access Handles require recent versions of Google Chrome Canary.
+OPFS Access Handles require recent Google Chrome 96.
 "Experimental Web Platform Features" must be enabled in [chrome://flags](chrome://flags).

 Alternatively, you may enable the API with Chrome's " --enable-runtime-features=FileSystemAccessAccessHandle".
 On MacOS, this can be done through
 ```
 open -a /Applications/Google\ Chrome\ Canary.app --args --enable-runtime-features=FileSystemAccessAccessHandle
 ```

-Both Storage Foundation API and OPFS are available as [origin trials](https://developer.chrome.com/origintrials/) in Chrome 95.
+Both OPFS Access Handles are available as [origin trials](https://developer.chrome.com/origintrials/) in Chrome 95.
 ## Getting the code

 PthreadFS is available on Github in the [emscripten-pthreadfs](https://github.com/rstz/emscripten-pthreadfs) repository.
 All code resides in the `pthreadfs` folder.
 It should be usable with any up-to-date Emscripten version.